czg-sci-42ver/csapp3e/asm/README.md

 # miscs
 - hwo to [post](https://stackoverflow.com/help/minimal-reproducible-example) question
 - stackoverflow image [size](https://meta.stackoverflow.com/questions/253403/how-to-reduce-image-size-on-stack-overflow) based on imgur.
+- the following `''` is assumed as *quote* of link contents.
+- vscode sign in with [kwallet](https://github.com/microsoft/vscode/issues/104319) fails
+# NOT DO
 - Not to pay too much attention to the definitions of memory consistency models.
 But pay more attention to whether it runs correctly.
   - TODO read [riscv_spec] p163 and [related codes](https://github.com/litmus-tests/litmus-tests-riscv) on how implemented.
-- the following `''` is assumed as *quote* of link contents.
+- Not to learn how to set output location, just use `mv`.
 # csapp [global-ed errata](https://github.com/yangwenbo99/csapp-global-errata/blob/master/chapter_3.md) or this [official](https://csapp.cs.cmu.edu/3e/errata.html)(notice this 3e errata) (weird with [http](http://csapp.cs.cmu.edu/3e/errata.html), the page rendered finer)
 - I learned csapp mainly based on [global_ed][csapp_global] and use [csapp_global_cropped] in saladict to better view more contents based on [this](https://github.com/abarker/pdfCropMargins).
 Because global has some errors, I also use [this][csapp_us_masteringengineering] as one auxiliary resource.
   - In `okular`, just use 'View->Trim view->Trim Margins' to avoid margin.
 But the toc link will go to the incorret location.